urban-tep/DDF-SDD/source/architecture/devel-env/index.rst

 The following information is contained in such a desriptor file:

-- identifying and descriptive information of the processor
+- identifying and descriptive information on the processor
 - processor type (required framework) and calling convention (executable script)
 - formal parameters and input product type
 - output product type, and optionally bands (for aggregation)